-(a) Potential significance of research to the field of information science (no attempt will be made to define “information science,” but the subjects should be consistent with topics usually published in the Journal of the Association for Information Science or presented at ASIS&T meetings);
+(a) Potential significance of research to the field of information science (no attempt will be made to define “information science,” but the subjects should be consistent with topics usually published in the Journal of the Association for Information Science and Technology or presented at ASIS&T meetings);

 (b) Validity of methodology and proposed methods of analysis;

 (e) Presentation of a convincing plan for completion in a reasonable amount of time; and